12 Mexican No-Nos

 In the United States, it is common to address people by their first names, regardless of age or social status.
 However, in Mexico, it is considered disrespectful to address someone by their first name unless they have asked you to call them by their first name.

 Don’t worry if you make a mistake with the formal and informal Spanish, though.
-Don’t let that deter you from learning it.
+Don’t let that deter you from learning the language.
+Mistakes are normal when you’re first learning.
+These are just a few tips once you’ve mastered the basics.

 And to be honest, I thought it was adorable.
 Because regardless of the mistake, he was trying to learn Español as best as possible.
 But eventually, when he heard others talk to my grandfather in the formal form, he understood the differences.